Aircampus-in/Curriculum/README.md

 ## About This course

-This whole course is divided into 3 modules.
+This whole course is divided into 3 modules. <br>
-1st modules contains HTML,CSS and javascript, git:
+1st modules contains HTML,CSS and javascript, git: <br>
- Number of teaching hours: 105 + 40hrs(practice at end)
+ Number of teaching hours: 105 + 40hrs(practice at end) <br>
-2nd module contains React :
+2nd module contains React : <br>
- 36 Teaching hours + 24 Practice hours at end
+ 36 Teaching hours + 24 Practice hours at end <br>
-3rd Module is backend - Node + Database
+3rd Module is backend - Node + Database <br>
- 33 Teaching hours + 27 Practice hours at end.
+ 33 Teaching hours + 27 Practice hours at end. <br>
-Basics of Datastructure is taught with 1st Module and advance DSA from Module 2.
+Basics of Datastructure is taught with 1st Module and advance DSA from Module 2.  <br>

 ##Link of our session wise Plan: